nathaneastwood/catalog/README.md

 ## Overview

-{catalog} gives the user access to the Spark Catalog API making use of the ‘sparklyr’ API.
-[Catalog](https://spark.apache.org/docs/2.4.3/api/java/org/apache/spark/sql/catalog/Catalog.html)
-is the interface for managing a metastore (aka metadata catalog) of relational entities (e.g. database(s), tables, functions, table columns and temporary views).
+{catalog} gives the user access to the Spark [Catalog](https://spark.apache.org/docs/2.4.3/api/java/org/apache/spark/sql/catalog/Catalog.html) API making use of the [{sparklyr}](https://sparklyr.ai) API.
+Catalog is the interface for managing a metastore (aka metadata catalog) of relational entities (e.g. database(s), tables, functions, table columns and temporary views).